 And a final takeaway – don’t be afraid of saturated color!
 It can be so rewarding to incorporate rich, eye-catching color like this in a design, so we encourage everyone to have a little fun with it.
 Even if you’re not the type to go very bold with color, you can still play with it and use it in subtle ways.

-The SOUTH FOREST LANE Project Dining Room and GLENCOE Project Living Room are two perfect examples of balanced saturated color.
-SOUTH FOREST LANE (left) pairs deep garnet velvet dining chairs with a neutral area rug and contrasting patterned window treatments.
+The SOUTH FOREST Project Dining Room and GLENCOE Project Living Room are two perfect examples of balanced saturated color.
+SOUTH FOREST (left) pairs deep garnet velvet dining chairs with a neutral area rug and contrasting patterned window treatments.
 GLENCOE (right) juxtaposes a deep plum ottoman and moody teal walls with a light neutral area rug and sofa

 HOW TO INCORPORATE